charlee/rpi-macro-keyboard/README.md

 ### The case

 The 3D-printed case is uploaded to the [CAD](/cad/) folder.
 Although I've added some tolerance to the case, you might need to file/sand the case a bit to make it fit perfectly.

+The top part should be printed with translucent filament, so that the LEDs can be seen.
+The bottom part can be printed with any color you like.